-Based on our annual premium survey, a third party only policy for an individual is about three to four times cheaper than a comprehensive policy.
+Based on our annual premium survey, a third-party only policy for an individual is about 3 to 4 times cheaper than a comprehensive policy.

 One of the biggest questions when you shop for car insurance is what value to place on your car.

 Many members have told us they don't find the companies helpful here.
 There are two options: market value (indemnity insurance) or agreed value.

 Market value policies cover the cost of your car immediately before the damage occurred.
 The payout is based on the amount a similar car would fetch on the retail market as determined by your insurer.

 With agreed value policies, you and your insurer agree on your car’s value.
 Your insurer will pay the agreed amount if your car is written off provided you’ve met the policy’s terms and conditions.
 As your car’s value decreases with age, the agreed amount should be revisited whenever your policy is renewed.

 Agreed value policies give you greater certainty about the amount you’ll receive if your vehicle is written off.